Host/Hostess Interview Questions: Key Takeaways

 3. How do you handle long wait times to keep guests satisfied?

-- For employers: Evaluate the candidate’s ability to manage guest expectations.
+- For employers: Evaluate the candidate’s ability to manage expectations.

-- For applicants: Share strategies to maintain a positive guest experience.
+- For applicants: Share ways to maintain a positive guest experience.

 Example answer: "I provide realistic wait estimates and update guests frequently.
 Offering a comfortable waiting area or complimentary drinks can help keep them satisfied."